Talk to our Students Apply Now Convocation 2026

 Report on Session: “Study, Work, and Build Your Future in Japan”

-A highly informative and engaging session on “Study, Work, and Build Your Future in Japan” was successfully conducted on 5th May 2026 at C-012, New Auditorium, Swami Vivekananda Auditorium, C Block, Galgotias University, from 1:00 PM to 3:00 PM.
-The session was delivered by Ms. Eriko Noda, CEO of Erish Solutions Inc. and Director of Erish Consultancy and Solutions Private Limited, Tokyo, Japan.
+A highly informative session on “Study, Work, and Build Your Future in Japan” was conducted on 5th May 2026 at C-012, New Auditorium, Swami Vivekananda Auditorium, C Block, Galgotias University, from 1:00 PM to 3:00 PM.
+The session was delivered by Eriko Noda.

-Moving forward, the session primarily focused on the growing demand for skilled professionals in Japan, especially in sectors like Nursing and Hotel Management.
-Ms. Noda emphasized that Japan is facing a shortage of workforce due to its aging population and expanding service industry, thereby opening significant opportunities for international candidates, particularly from India.
+The session focused on the increasing demand for skilled professionals in Japan, particularly in the fields of Nursing and Hotel Management.
+Ms. Noda explained that Japan is experiencing a workforce shortage due to its aging population and expanding service industry, creating excellent career opportunities for international candidates, especially from India.

 Department Name: School of Nursing , School of Hospitality